Sequential Task Assignment and Resource Allocation in V2X-Enabled Mobile Edge Computing: Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier

-\section{Tier-1: Collaborative Computation Between NV and HV in the Vehicle Tier}
+\section{Tier-1: Collaborative Computation Between RV and SV in the Vehicle Tier}

-In this section, we elaborate the study of the Vehicle Tier.
-We first present the NV-HV matching algorithm, followed by the formulation of the subproblem that minimizes vehicle energy consumption under the constraints of task delay requirements and computing resources of vehicles.
-Subsequently, we discuss the solution to this subproblem.
+In this section, we elaborate on the investigation of the Vehicle Tier.
+We first present the RV-SV matching algorithm, followed by the problem formulation of the Vehicle Tier.
+Subsequently, we detail the solution to this problem and conduct complexity analysis for our solution.